 3 Tips to Stay Healthy Even on Super Bowl Sunday

-Many of these fans are not healthy; matter of fact they are overweight, suffer from diabetes, chronic pain and other debilitating conditions like fibromyalgia, lupus and more.
-Yet, for some unknown reason they choose to sit on the couch stuffing their faces with fat-laden, processed foods that only add to their waistline, increase their cholesterol and give them indigestion moments later.
+Many of these fans are not healthy; matter of fact they are overweight, suffer from diabetes, chronic pain, and other debilitating conditions like fibromyalgia, lupus, and more.
+Yet, for some unknown reason, they choose to sit on the couch stuffing their faces with fat-laden, processed foods that only add to their waistline, increase their cholesterol and give them indigestion moments later.
 I just don’t get it and yet I used to be just like that myself.

-Game day preparation at home begins
+Gameday preparation at home begins

 Masses do not eat healthy foods on Super Bowl Sunday

 The last bit of info really did surprise me, a lot.
 More people call in sick the Monday after the Super Bowl than any other day of the year!
-I suppose it only makes sense because our stomachs are not made out of steel and given too much food, too much excitement and not enough exercise, water or rest it will become sluggish, reacting to the mistreatment like a scolded child.
+I suppose it only makes sense because our stomachs are not made out of steel and given too much food, too much excitement, and not enough exercise, water or rest it will become sluggish, reacting to the mistreatment like a scolded child.

 3 tips to eat healthy even on Super Bowl Sunday

-- Avoid the competitive stress that can lead to high blood pressure, anxiety and more by getting up off the couch or chair during the commercials.
-Walk outside, down the hall or have games lined up to get you up and moving.
+- Avoid the competitive stress that can lead to high blood pressure, anxiety, and more by getting up off the couch or chair during the commercials.
+Walk outside, down the hall, or have games lined up to get you up and moving.
 If you are in the company of others challenging your team loyalty, remember it’s a game…breath deep and have fun.
-Your heart, blood pressure and lymphatic system will thank you and you’ll end the day with as much energy as you started with.
+Your heart, blood pressure, and lymphatic system will thank you and you’ll end the day with as much energy as you started with.

 - Have fun; enjoy the family and friends that have chosen to join you for the day.

 If you choose to eat some of the “forbidden” foods don’t beat yourself up.
 Remember just eat in moderation.
-Drink plenty of water throughout the game this will not only flush out toxins in your system, it will aid your digestion and ward off those hunger pangs that are nagging at you.
+Drink plenty of water throughout the game this will not only flush out toxins in your system, but it will also aid your digestion and ward off those hunger pangs that are nagging at you.

 When you use these three tips to stay healthy even on Super Bowl Sunday you won’t be one of the statistics calling in sick on Monday morning.

-If these tips have helped you in anyway, leave a comment below.
+If these tips have helped you in any way, leave a comment below.